meshahid973/localitfy/README.md

 You need:

-- Node.js
+* Node.js
-- npm
+* npm
-- Git
+* Git

-- Windows is recommended for the full desktop features
+Windows is recommended for the full desktop experience, but Linux builds are now supported too.

 Clone the repo: